sarosijbose/A-Fusion-architecture-for-Human-Activity-Recognition/README.md

-# An ensemble architecture for Human Activity Recognition
+# A Fusion architecture for Human Activity Recognition

 *DISCLAIMER: This repository is currently under development.
 We expect to make the entire codebase and utilities avaliable within the next week.*